We are hiring!

 Talk to the reader.
 The language that you will use in the ad says a lot about your company.
 Refrain from sounding like another robot generated ad.
 The simple use of the word “You” tends to make all the difference in recruitment ads.
 Research has shown that, ads that contain phrases like “The Candidate” or “The applicant” come out cold and harsh.
 As much as it is an employment ad, try and sound inviting.

 The correct description could be a jumble of words and paragraphs.
 This may cost you when attracting the right candidate.
 Make use of subheads and bullet points.
 You can also streamline the ad some more by having labeled sections.
 This can be done by having one part for qualifications, another for the application process or even have a section for the ideal candidate.
-In other instances, you can use different styles of formatting such as MLA or apa style cover format.
+In other instances, you can use different styles of formatting such as MLA.

 Where are you located?